Evaluating Educational Interventions

 - This format cannot be shipped to your selected country.

 This innovative guide is now in a revised and expanded second edition with an even stronger applied focus.
 It helps educators harness the potential of single-case design (SCD) as a critical element of data-based decision making in a multi-tiered system of support (MTSS).
 The authors present simple and complex SCDs and demonstrate their use to defensibly document the effects of academic or behavioral interventions.
-In a large-size format with lay-flat binding for easy photocopying, the book includes reproducible graphs and other tools; appendices provide guides to analyzing and presenting data in Microsoft Excel.
+In a convenient large-size format, the book includes reproducible graphs and other tools; appendices provide guides to analyzing and presenting data in Microsoft Excel.
 Purchasers get access to a Web page where they can download and print the reproducible materials.

 New to This Edition